ariellyparussulo/docker/number_of_visits_website/README.md

 # Main goal

-This application counts the number of users that accessed this application using a nodeJS application and a redis server.
+This shows the amount of users that accessed this application using a nodeJS application and a redis server.

 ## Instructions